-Carrier mobility in thin semiconductors can degrade through several mechanisms, including surface-field-induced depletion, long-range Coulomb scattering, interface disorder, and strain-induced band-structure modification\cite{fischetti1996band,nakano2016high}.
-While these mechanisms have been extensively characterized in Si, strained-Ge, and GeOI technologies\cite{ando1982electronic,fischetti1996band,mosfetandmobilitydeg}, a systematic experimental framework describing thickness-dependent mobility in high-purity, bulk-grown Ge remains largely unexplored.
-In particular, the interplay between electrostatic screening, depletion width, and intrinsic band anisotropy has not been fully established for mechanically thinned HPGe crystals, where interface-induced scattering is minimal and electrostatic effects are expected to dominate.
+Carrier transport in thin semiconductor structures can be influenced by several mechanisms, including surface-field-induced depletion, long-range Coulomb interactions, interface disorder, and strain-induced band-structure modification~\cite{fischetti1996band,nakano2016high}.
+While these effects have been extensively investigated in Si, strained-Ge, and GeOI technologies~\cite{ando1982electronic,fischetti1996band,mosfetandmobilitydeg}, a systematic experimental framework characterizing how electrostatic depletion governs effective charge-carrier mobility in high-purity bulk-grown Ge remains largely unexplored.
+In particular, the interplay between electrostatic screening, surface depletion width, and intrinsic band anisotropy has not been quantitatively established for mechanically thinned HPGe crystals, where interface-induced scattering is minimal and electrostatic effects are expected to dominate.

-Prior studies of mobility in Ge and related systems have largely focused on Ge-on-insulator (GeOI) and ultrathin epitaxial films, where transport is strongly influenced by interface disorder, strain relaxation, and gate-stack engineering\cite{GeoI,mosfetandmobilitydeg,nakano2016high}.
-These works provide valuable insight into technologically relevant metal-oxide-semiconductor (MOS) and channel structures, but they do not address bulk-grown, detector-grade Ge that is mechanically thinned to the few-micrometer scale while preserving ultra-low impurity levels and minimal interface damage.
-In contrast, the present work reports the first systematic, thickness-dependent mobility study on bulk high-purity Ge, covering a continuous range from $2.7~\mathrm{mm}$ down to $7~\mu\mathrm{m}$ on the same material platform.
-This geometry is directly relevant to HPGe detectors, Ge-based quantum sensors, and Ge electronics where devices are thinned for charge-collection speed, phonon engineering, or hybrid integration, yet must retain near-bulk mobility\cite{mei2025phonon,mei2025quantum_sensors,mosfet1}.
+Prior studies of transport in Ge and related systems have largely focused on Ge-on-insulator (GeOI) and ultrathin epitaxial films, where conduction is strongly influenced by interface disorder, strain relaxation, and gate-stack engineering~\cite{GeoI,mosfetandmobilitydeg,nakano2016high}.
+These works provide valuable insight into technologically relevant metal–oxide–semiconductor (MOS) channel structures, but they do not address bulk-grown, detector-grade Ge that is mechanically thinned to the few-micrometer scale while preserving ultra-low impurity concentrations and minimal interface damage.
+In contrast, the present work reports the first systematic investigation into the thickness-dependent effective Hall mobility of bulk high-purity Ge, covering a continuous range from $2.7~\mathrm{mm}$ down to $7~\mu\mathrm{m}$ on the same material platform.
+This geometry is directly relevant to HPGe detectors, Ge-based quantum sensors, and Ge electronics in which devices are thinned for charge-collection speed, phonon engineering, or hybrid integration, yet must retain near-bulk transport properties~\cite{mei2025phonon,mei2025quantum_sensors,mosfet1}.